ericgaspar/synapse-admin_ynh/issue_template.md

 - Are you in a special context or did you perform some particular tweaking on your YunoHost instance ?: *no / yes*
   - If yes, please explain:
 - Using, or trying to install package version/branch:
-- If upgrading, current package version: *can be found in the admin, or with `yunohost app info codimd`*
+- If upgrading, current package version: *can be found in the admin, or with `yunohost app info synapse-admin`*

 **To Reproduce**
 *Steps to reproduce the behavior.*
 - *If you performed a command from the CLI, the command itself is enough.
 For example:*
     ```sh
-    sudo yunohost app install codimd
+    sudo yunohost app install synapse-admin
     ```
 - *If you used the webadmin, please perform the equivalent command from the CLI first.*
 - *If the error occurs in your browser, explain what you did:*
    1. *Go to '...'*
-   2. *Click on '....'*
+   2. *Click on '...'*
-   3. *Scroll down to '....'*
+   3. *Scroll down to '...'*
    4. *See error*

 **Expected behavior**